-Record a Meeting or a Group Call in Microsoft Teams
+Record a Meeting or Group Call in Microsoft Teams

 Purpose